What is efflorescence and is it permanent?

-It is this deposit which gives rise to the white patches or overall lightening, but it is normally very thin and when wetted becomes transparent and is not visible.
+It is this deposit which gives rise to the white patches or overall lightening, but it is normally very thin and when wet becomes transparent and is not visible.

-The occurrence of lime bloom on concrete roof tiles is spasmodic and unpredictable, but weather conditions seem to be a significant factor.
+The occurrence of lime bloom on concrete roof tiles is erratic and unpredictable, but weather conditions seem to be a significant factor.

 Efflorescence forms more readily when the concrete tile becomes wet and dries slowly, and therefore occurs more often during winter.

 It is generally only likely to occur in the early life of the product, so materials installed for a year or more without experiencing lime bloom are unlikely to be affected in the future.

 Efflorescence is removed by natural weathering processes - as rainwater is slightly acidic, it gradually dissolves and washes away the deposits.
 The process may also be assisted by warm dry weather when the deposit is blown away.
 Although it is impossible to state exactly how long efflorescence will take to be removed by the weather.